-We consider in this paper two mechanisms of convective nature which contribute to the formation of the CIL, and provide arguments that they are capable of the formation of such volumes of cold, saline and oxygenated water.
+We consider in this paper two additional mechanisms of convective nature which contribute to the formation of the CIL, and provide arguments that they are capable of the formation of such volumes of cold, saline and oxygenated water.
 These mechanisms are the horizontal convection, leading to a seasonal cascading from the slopes both in autumn and in spring in the Baltic Sea conditions, and a sort of a thermobaric instability, leading to intra-layer convection.
-We discuss only kinematics of the process, general structure of the water exchange, volumes and flowrates of the generated waters, and do not 5 actually touch their dynamics.
+We discuss only kinematics of the process, general structure of the water exchange, volumes and flowrates of the generated waters, and do not actually touch their dynamics.
 With such scales of motion, the Earth's rotation must become of importance, and some possible consequences are briefly discussed.

 We consider the contribution of horizontal and intalayer convection in that order how they work in seasonal circle.
-First, the phenomenon of autumn-winter cascading from slopes (typically September-January) is described on the base of field data, laboratory and numerical investigations.
-Second, spring cascading in the Baltic sea conditions is considered, when waters are heated from their minimum temperatures up to the Tmd.(typically March-April).
-Third, a process of further spring heating is analyzed, combining numerical data and field evidence on how the layer with water temperature below the Tmd is covered with advected warmer waters, detaching the CIL from the atmosphere and providing the conditions for intra-layer convection due to the presence of Tmd (usually May-August).
+First, the phenomenon of autumn-winter cascading from slopes (typically - September-January) is described on the base of field data, laboratory and numerical investigations.
+Second, spring cascading in the Baltic sea conditions is considered, when waters are heated from their minimum temperatures up to the Tmd (typically - in March-April; see Chubarenko and Demchenko, 2008, for details of physical mechanism of denser water cascading due to heating of water with T < Tmd in a basin with inclined bottom).
+Third, a process of further spring heating is analyzed, combining numerical data and field evidence on how the layer with water temperature below the Tmd is covered with advected warmer waters, detaching the CIL from the atmosphere and providing the conditions for intralayer convection due to the presence of Tmd (usually May-August).